ae-dschorsaanjo/lipu-lili-pi-toki-pona/grammar.md

 With the usual use, these (_sinpin, sewi, anpa, insa, poka_ and _monsi_) are _after a preposition_ (lon or tawa) and there is a "pi" after these, if it is followed by more than one word, or has a modifier.
 It is an often seen practice, that these are used as preposition (especially _poka_ for historical reasons); this is not recommended, but if you use them this way (i.e. for _quoting someone using it_), put a comma before them.

+### pi after prepositions

+Usually _pi_ is used when location words are used, but also it can be used with _ala_ when you want to express the opposite of it (i.e. "without", "not at", etc.) and there would be more than one word after it.
+This can be argues by some, but I believe it works, because _ala_ can be interpreted as "the lack of something", e.g.:
+_mi musi kepeken ala sina_ -- I have fun without you.
+_mi wile tawa ma tomo sona kepeken ala pi tomo tawa (pi) sina._ -- I want to go to the University, but not with (_without_) your car.

 ## Questions

 There are _four ways_ to create a question: